Be the Joy of Christmas This Year

 This is what beautiful Christmas memories are made of.

-Beautiful girl, I hope you have the most wonderful, peaceful and joyful Christmas yet.
+Have the most wonderful, peaceful and joyful Christmas yet.

 Tracy Clark-Piekarz